 Common reasons include bad gasoline, damaged spark plugs, and mishandled carburetor.
 There are also cases where backfires occur when you shut it down or it’s shut off.

-Here, we’ll detail the probable reason for these occurrences and the right fix to get your lawn mower back running.
+Here, I’ll detail the probable reason for these occurrences and the right fix to get your lawn mower back running.

 When Does it Backfire?